More than a quarter of a century ago, the FDA eased regulations

 To fully understand why pharmaceutical companies are making this move, it is important to consider the drivers behind pharmaceutical pricing strategies.

 While there is no doubt these investments are valuable, companies largely set prices without market pressure because of a lack of competition driven by exclusivities and maneuvering around patent law.
-As a forthcoming paper from the University of North Carolina's Center for the Business of Healthopens in a new tab or window explains, marketing expenses (including direct-to-consumer advertising) add to the high drug prices passed on to consumers, as do complex supply chain dynamics, involvement of pharmacy benefit managers (PBMs), and charity prescription programs.
+As a forthcoming paper from the University of North Carolina's Center for the Business of Health explains, marketing expenses (including direct-to-consumer advertising) add to the high drug prices passed on to consumers, as do complex supply chain dynamics, involvement of pharmacy benefit managers (PBMs), and charity prescription programs.

 The paper also illustrates that drug prices are higher in the U.S. than they are in other countries because a large and complex network of players -- from insurers to regulators to drug companies themselves -- all try to influence the process.
 Direct-to-consumer models eliminate at least some of the players in this ecosystem.
 They also respond to a social demand: consumers and members of Congress are fed up with high drug prices.
-Indeed, 80% of Americansopens in a new tab or window think the prices of drugs in the U.S. are unreasonable.
+Indeed, 80% of Americans think the prices of drugs in the U.S. are unreasonable.

 Drug giants are responding to that sentiment.
 But will direct-to-consumer sales actually help patients save money?